RuiRioPina/vokabular/README.md

 # **Vokabular**

-Learning German online is great — but vocabulary was a mess.
+Learning German online is great, but vocabulary was a mess.
 Words scattered across notes, others gone forever.
 Vokabular fixes that: right-click any word on the page, save it instantly, and review everything in one clean dashboard.

 A Firefox/Zen browser extension for saving and learning German vocabulary.